jankeesvw/LogMeister/README.markdown

-# Why LogMeister
+# Why I created LogMeister

+There are several Loggers used by Flash developers, some like logger A and others like B. I switch between loggers from time to time.
+I like Trazzle because it's lightning fast and I use MonsterDebugger because is really extensive.

-There are several Loggers used by Flash developers I created a wrapper which you can use for the most common loggers.
+I needed a easy way to switch between loggers.
+That's why I created LogMeister.
+LogMeister is a wrapper which you can use for every loggers (I have used in the last years).

 You connect to loggers with a ‘connector’.
-All 3rth party code of the loggers is included in this package, so if you want to try another logger, you just need to change one line of code.
+All 3rth party code of loggers is included in this package.
+So switching between loggers is as easy as adding one line of code.
+Getting all loggers out of your project is as easy as removing all connectors.
+Another thing is all code is in one swc file which makes it super maintainable.

 # Included loggers

+By default 6 loggers are included.
+These are the loggers I happen to use over the last years.
+It's really easy to add another logger skip to the ‘Creating your own connector’ section if you want to know how.

+Included loggers:

-* Trazzle (1.2 and 1.5)
+* Trazzle (1.5.1)
 * Sosmax
 * Flash (regular trace)
 * Monster Debugger
-* Server (php server to be open sourced)
 * Yalog
+* PHP Server (to be open sourced)

 # Usage

 ## Adding loggers

-First you need to add one or multiple Loggers to your application, to connect to a logger LogMeister uses Connectors.
-Every connector has it's own features below is an example usage of all included connectors:
+First you need to add one, or multiple Connectors to LogMeister.

+Below you can see how to add all loggers (not recommended).

 <pre>
 import logmeister.LogMeister;